bugbakery/transcribee/doc/development_setup.md

 the following steps:

 1. [Install `Docker` on your system](https://docs.docker.com/get-docker/).
-2. Build the docker container: `docker build -f packaging/Dockerfile -t transcribee:latest .`
+2. Run docker compose: `docker compose -f compose.yml up`
-3. Run the docker container: `docker run -it -p 5173:5173 transcribee:latest`
-4. Profit!
+3. Profit!
 You can now point your browser to [http://localhost:5173/](http://localhost:5173/) and interact with the running transcribee instance.
 An admin user with the username "test" and the password "test" is created for you.